quentind/scratch/_dev/css/README.md

 Objects are **repeating visual patterns** that can be abstracted to a specific HTML and CSS snippet.
 Once created objects can be reused throughout the project.
 For more information about objects, see [OOCSS Wiki](https://github.com/stubbornella/oocss/wiki).

-Note: you usualy only modify the ´extend´ part of these files.
+Note: you usualy only modify the ´´extend´´ part of these files.

 ### 3. site
 Files containing very general rules that are specific to the project/site, such as: